 Standards.
 The Unicode encoding of Greek is based on ISO/IEC 8859-7, which is equivalent to the Greek national standard ELOT 928, designed for monotonic Greek.
-The Unicode Standard encodes Greek characters in the same relative positions as in ISO/IEC 8859-7.
 A number of variant and archaic characters are taken from the bibliographic standard ISO 5428.